-Year 10 Unit Description Assessment Overview Unit 1 World War 2 Students will examine the factors that led to the rise of totalitarian governments such as in Nazi Germany after World War 1.
-Students will analyse and evaluate what life was like in war-time Australia and Australia's contribution to the war effort in Europe and the Pacific.
-Short Response to Historical Sources Unit 2 'I have a Dream' Students will investigate the causes and consequences of the Civil Rights Movement and how it impacted on various international communities, including Australia.
-Students will undertake historical inquiry to analyse the perspectives of different Civil Rights' leaders and groups, in order to evaluate and synthesise the significance and legacy these have had for current and future communities.
-Independent Source Investigation Research Essay Unit 3 Gods, Goddesses and Gladiators Students explore the lifestyles of the people of Ancient Rome.
-They will examine the belief system of Imperial Rome and the means by which various emperors controlled the masses.
-Students will investigate Ancient Rome and its belief system, to understand its hierarchical structure and evaluate its relevance to modern society.
+Year 10 Unit Description Assessment Overview Unit 1 The Interwar Years Students will examine the factors that led to the rise of totalitarian governments such as in Nazi Germany after World War 1.
+Students will analyse and evaluate sources that demonstrate the social changes that took place at this time, including the growth of new forms of entertainment, the rise of consumer culture and economic changes as a result of the Great Depression.
+Short Response to Historical Sources Unit 2 WWII Students will examine the events, causes and consequences of World War II.
+Students will examine the impact of the war on different groups of people, including soldiers, civilians, and prisoners of war.
+Students will also explore the aftermath of the war, including the emergence of the United States and the Soviet Union as global superpowers and the establishment of the United Nations.
+Independent Source Investigation Unit 3 'I have a Dream' Students will investigate the causes and consequences of the Civil Rights Movement and how it impacted on various international communities, including Australia.
+Students will undertake historical inquiry to analyse the perspectives of different Civil Rights' leaders and events in order to evaluate and synthesise the significance and legacy these have had for current and future communities.
+Research Essay Unit 4 An Overview of Roman History Students will explore the political, social, and military factors that contributed to Rome's rise and decline as well as the key figures and events that shaped the history of the Roman Republic and Empire.
 Response to Stimulus Essay